 What is 5k Gold?
 Is it Real?
 Conclusion

-The alloy isn’t magnetic when mixed with non-magnetic metals, but becomes magnetic with ferromagnetic metals like iron or nickel.
-Due to its high percentage of other metals, 5k gold isn’t hypoallergenic and commonly causes skin allergies.
+5k gold isn’t magnetic when mixed with non-magnetic metals, but becomes magnetic with ferromagnetic metals like iron or nickel.

 References: